Invite friends and family to read the obituary and add memories.

 We'll email you when there are updates.

-She is survived by her sister Rhoda , Rhoda's two children Dan and Linda , three of her children Hilary, Ron and Rick , and two grandsons, Casey L Hook and Simon J Barrows.
-She is predeceased by daughter Elizabeth in 2008.
+She is survived by her sister Rhoda, Rhoda's children, Dan and Linda; three of her children, Hilary, Ron and Rick, and two grandsons, Casey L Hook and Simon J Barrows.
+She was predeceased by daughter Elizabeth in 2008.

-Mom was an early Stanford graduate.
-While there she met and married then Bob Bolles in 1952 .
-They lived in Berkeley where Hilary was born and then moved to the east coast where Bob taught psychology at Rutgers , Princeton and Hollins college in Roanoke, Virginia.
-Teaching zoology and botany to the women college students at Hollins was a rewarding challenge.
-In 1966 the family of six all moved across the country to settle in Seattle where Bob taught at the UW.
-After divorcing in 1972, Ann returned to get her teaching certificate and taught high school science at Rainier Beach high school.
-In 1973 she married Norm Lanning and had many fun adventures until their divorce.
+Ann graduated from Stanford in 1949.
+While there, she met and married Bob Bolles.
+They lived in Berkeley, where Hilary was born, and then moved to the east coast where Bob taught psychology at Princeton (where Rick was born), Philadelphia (where Elizabeth was born), Rutgers, NJ and Hollins College in Roanoke, Virginia (where Ron was born).
+Ann taught zoology and botany to the women college students at Hollins.
+In 1966 the family of 6 moved across country to Seattle where Bob taught at the University of Washington.
+After divorcing, Ann got her teaching certificate and taught science at Rainier Beach high school.
+In 1973 she married Norm Lanning, with whom she had many fun adventures.

-Ann was very active with the Unitarian church from 1985 until the pandemic made it harder to travel.
-She worked on the newsletters back when paper was sent via snail mail .
-She did taxes for h&r block for many years, and did taxes for Hearthstone residents with the AARP IRS program for many years.
-Teaching tax preparers and making that process less daunting for many was something that gave her purpose.
+Ann was very active with the University Unitarian church community from 1985 until the pandemic made it harder to travel.
+She worked on the newsletters back when they were sent via snail mail and brought flowers on Sundays.
+She did taxes for H &R block for many years and did taxes at the Seattle Library and for Hearthstone residents with the AARP IRS program.
+Teaching tax preparers and making that process less daunting was something that gave her purpose.

-An avid gardener, Ann was involved in the Picardo pea patch for 30 years.
+An avid gardener, Ann was involved in the Picardo P patch for 30 years.

-Mom also volunteered for 20 years at the Discover thrift shop that benefited the local cancer society until it closed in 2012.
+Ann also volunteered for 20 years at the Discover thrift shop, which benefited the local cancer society.
 In addition to working in the shop, she did much of the sewing and repairs.

-In 2015 mom made the huge decision to downsize her home and move into the vibrant community of the Hearthstone.
-She was involved with many of the things that are offered here.
-From current events and book groups to gardening, theater and museum field trips.
+In 2015 Ann made the huge decision to downsize her home and move into the vibrant community of the Hearthstone.
+She was involved with many activities, from current events and book groups to gardening, theater and museum field trips.
 More recently the Friday sings gave her pleasure.
-Even in the last few years when Mom had significant health challenges and increasing cognitive decline she still was feisty!
-She would say exactly what she thinking, no filters!
-It was important to her to try to learn people's names particularly aides and servers because she felt strongly that everyone deserves respect.

-The celebration of her life will be at the Hearthstone chapel 3 p.m. on Sunday May 3rd.
+The celebration of her life will be at the chapel at the Hearthstone, 6720 E Green Lake Way N, Seattle 98103 at 3 p.m. on Sunday May 3rd.
 Please come and share some of your reminiscences.
-In lieu of flowers please make a donation to Planned Parenthood, or the Democratic party, 2 of the many favorite recipients of her ongoing activism.
+In lieu of flowers please donate to Planned Parenthood or the Democratic party.

 This site is protected by reCAPTCHA and the